antrea-io/antrea/docs/network-policy.md

 still enforced before K8s NetworkPolicies.
 Thus, admin-created tiered Antrea Policy CRDs have a higher precedence than developer-created K8s NetworkPolicies.

-### Tier CRDs

-Although static tiers provide a way to organize security policies for different use cases, they are not flexible i.e. admin cannot add/delete a new tier at will.
-This can be made possible by the introduction of Tier as CRDs.
-Tier CRDs will be available soon and will replace the existing static tiers.

 ## ClusterNetworkPolicy